 Don’t use ammonia or vinegar on hardwood floors.
 These can ‘eat into’ the floor and change the finish or colouring of the floor.

 Kitchen.
-It is normal for hardwood flooring to be found in Norwegian kitchens as well.
+It is normal for hardwood flooring to be found in Norwegian kitchens (and sometimes in guest toilets) as well.
 Be sure to clean up spills immediately and dry the floor well.

 Furniture.
 Don’t drag furniture across hardwood floors when moving them, these can cause scratches and gouges.
 Instead, be sure to use felt pads under furniture legs.

 Sun discolouration.
 Use curtains or blinds in the property to protect your floors from discoloration caused by direct sun rays.